Ethnomusicology, Musicology, Improvisation

 Waterman’s distinctive musical practice blends flute and vocalization.
 She studied flute with Jan Kocman, Douglas Stewart, and John Fonville and voice with Carol Plantamura.
-In the 1980s and ‘90s she performed in a number of R. Murray Schafer’s Patria series of environmental music theatre works and he composed the solo flute pieces Aubade, and Nocturne (1996) for her.
+In the 1980s and ‘90s she performed in several of R. Murray Schafer’s Patria series of environmental music theatre works and he composed the solo flute pieces Aubade, and Nocturne (1996) for her.
 Her doctoral dissertation is an ethnography of Patria the Epilogue: And Wolf Shall Inherit the Moon.
 Waterman has been privileged to work with an array of great improvisers including, Pauline Oliveros, Jesse Stewart, Ione, Eric Lewis, James Harley, Medea Electronique collective, Chris Chafe, Viv Corringham, Norman Adams, George Lewis, Nicole Mitchell, Miya Masaoka, Malcolm Goldstein, Jean Derome, Joane Hétu, Lori Freedman, Michael Waterman, and Michael Young.
 She has performed at national and international festivals and venues including Open Ears Festival of Music and Sound, the Guelph Jazz Festival, the Suoni Per Il Popolo, and the Onassis Cultural Centre.
 Waterman has also been artist-in-residence for several festivals, including The Art of Immersive Soundscapes (U. Regina), Sound Travels Festival (Toronto), and the Chicago Creative Music Workshop (Chicago Jazz Festival).
-In 2014 she participated in the Koumaria Residency in Sellasia, Greece.
+In 2014, she participated in the Koumaria Residency in Sellasia, Greece.